Should My Mac Be on Zillexit Update

 Here’s what I tell people who ask “should my mac be on zillexit update” when they’re trying to decide.

-Check the minimum system requirements first.
-You’ll find them on the Zillexit download page or in the app itself under the About section.
-That’s your definitive answer.
+Check the minimum system requirements first, you’ll find them on the Zillexit download page or in the app itself under About.
+That’s your answer.

 If your current macOS version falls below that minimum?
 You NEED to update.
 Period.

-If you’re above the minimum but below the recommended version, you’re in a gray area.
-The software will run but you’re gambling with stability and security.
+You’re in a gray area if you’re above the minimum but below the recommended version.
+The software will run.
+But you’re gambling with stability and security.

 You’ve probably seen the update prompt.